Skip to content

 View from St. Stephen Basilica Dome_Budapest

-An Introduction
+Budapest Travel Guide: An Introduction

 Nestled along the banks of the Danube River, Budapest is a city of striking contrasts, where old-world splendor meets communist-era grit and modern vibrancy.
 Known as the "Pearl of the Danube" and the "Paris of the East," the Hungarian capital is a breathtakingly beautiful, offering a blend of history, architecture, and culture for its visitors.

 Budapest’s history spans more than a thousand years.
 The area was originally settled by the Celts before becoming a significant outpost of the Roman Empire, known as Aquincum.
 In the 9th century, the Magyar tribes arrived, laying the foundation for what would become the Kingdom of Hungary.
-Over the centuries, Budapest played a central role in European history, experiencing periods of prosperity and hardship, from the medieval Hungarian monarchy to the Ottoman occupation and later the Austro-Hungarian Empire.
+Over the centuries, Budapest played a central role in European history, experiencing periods of prosperity and hardship, from the medieval Hungarian monarchy to the Ottoman occupation, and later the Austro-Hungarian Empire.

 The city as we know it today was officially formed in 1873, when the separate cities of Buda, Pest, and Óbuda were united into one.
 This period marked a golden age for Budapest, as it flourished under the Austro-Hungarian Empire, rivaling Vienna in grandeur.
 Many of Budapest’s most iconic buildings, including the Hungarian Parliament and the Chain Bridge, were constructed during this time, solidifying its reputation as one of Europe's most beautiful capital cities.